faadias/ezdb/README.md

 		});
 	```

-14. Returns all records where "firstname" starts with "A" or "lastname" starts with "M":
+14. Returns all records where "firstname" starts with an "A" or "lastname" starts with an "M":

 	```javascript
 	database.table("person")